-Metcash's Diversity and Inclusion Policy applies to all employees, directors and officers of the Metcash Group and sets out Metcash's areas of focus in relation to diversity.
+Metcash's Diversity, Equity and Inclusion Policy applies to all employees, directors and officers of the Metcash Group and sets out Metcash's areas of focus in relation to diversity.

-Diversity and inclusion initiatives
+Diversity, equity and inclusion initiatives

-Metcash continues to design and implement key strategies and initiatives that drive and support gender equality.
+Metcash continues to design and implement key strategies and initiatives that drive and support equality and build and support a diverse and inclusive culture to better serve our communities and customers and to continuously promote an environment where our people feel safe, recognised, valued and supported and have a sense of belonging.
 Key initiatives include: